-In its lending operations, the Issuer depends on external shipbrokers to issue a fair appraisal of the market value of the mortgaged vessels.
-The market valuations are used, among other things, to determine the loan-to-value ratio of the Issuer's loans and for the Issuer's loan impairment review.
-If the external valuations overstate the value of the vessels, the Issuer may not be able to recover the expected amount from any enforcement action.
-Widespread overstatement of vessel valuations could have a negative effect on the Issuer's activities, financial position and results.
-This could cause the Issuer to become unable to pay interest, principal or other amounts due in connection with some or all Bonds.
+In its lending operations, the Issuer depends on being able to conduct proper market valuations of the mortgaged vessels.
+The market valuations are used, among other things, to determine the loan-to-value ratio of the Issuer's loans.
+If valuations overstate the value of the vessels, the Issuer may not be able to recover the expected amount from any enforcement action.
+Conducting proper market valuations of the mortgaged vessels may become more complex with the increasing focus on environmental, social and governance (ESG) matters also with respect to the shipping industry, including with respect to energy efficiency of vessels.
+In addition, shipping is cyclical and fluctuations in the value of vessels are common.
+However, the Issuer believes the probability of significant loss from changes to valuation of existing vessels to be low but such changes across most or all segments could have an adverse effect on the Issuer's business, results of operation, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on, or in connection with, some or all Bonds.